John Andrew Boyle

-John Andrew Boyle (1916− 19 November, 1978), was a British orientalist and historian.
+John Andrew Boyle (10 March 1916 – 19 November 1978), was a British historian, an accomplished linguist, and Oriental scholar.

 Life and career

-He was born at Worcester Park, Surrey, England, on 10 March 1916.
-He graduated with first class honours in German at Birmingham University.
+John was born at Worcester Park, Surrey, England, on 10 March 1916.
+His father, Andrew Boyle, was the first editor of Everyman's Encyclopaedia (1913–1914), he revised Roget's Thesaurus, and he translated Spinoza's Ethics into English and excerpts of The Pickwick Papers into Portuguese for a Brazilian paper.

+In 1933, John won a scholarship to Birmingham University where he graduated with first-class honours in German in 1936.
 He later pursued the studies of Oriental languages at the universities of Berlin and Göttingen.

+In 1941 he became a sapper (a soldier who performs a variety of military engineering duties).
+In 1942 he was assigned to the Foreign Office where he remained until 1950.

+"In 1945 he married a colleague, Margaret Elizabeth Dunbar, who gave him three daughters, a life of great domestic happiness, and constant support in his work".

 He completed his doctoral dissertation under the guidance of Vladimir Minorsky.
+Boyle received his doctorate in 1947.

 He later became a professor of Persian at Manchester University.

 He produced a Persian dictionary and a grammar book of modern Persian.

 He was the only European ever to receive the Iranian order of Sepas.

+He died of heart failure on November 19, 1978, at the age of 62.